Why Is Grammar Important For Children To Learn?

 Poor grammar can cause misunderstandings and misinterpretations

-Failing to apply correct grammar rules to a piece of writing often result in sharing wrong or even opposing ideas, opinions or views, which in turn raise issues depending on the topic at hand.
-Grammatical errors can lead to a complete misrepresentation of themes explored, and as a result, in missing assignment requirements, failing to touch on recommended points of discussion or as mentioned above, even raising more serious issues depending on the purpose of the written piece.
+Failing to apply correct grammar rules to a piece of writing often results in sharing wrong or even opposing ideas, opinions, or views, which in turn raise issues depending on the topic at hand.
+Common errors, including using the wrong verb tenses and punctuation marks, can lead to a complete misrepresentation of themes explored, and as a result, in missing assignment requirements, failing to touch on recommended points of discussion, or even raising more serious issues (depending on the purpose of the written piece).

 Another scenario which highlights the importance of using correct grammar is when we consider the potential different audiences that could read a piece of writing.
 For example, for native speakers, whose first language is English, it may be easier to look past grammatical errors and still understand the main topic at hand, as well as the argument the author is trying to share with their readers.
-On the other hand, we must remember that people who use English as their second language may be used to different grammar rules, as foreign languages have completely different rules to follow, including contrasting sentence structures, and different ways to punctuate texts.
+On the other hand, we must remember that people who use English as their second language may be used to different grammar rules, as foreign languages, like Spanish or French, have completely different rules to follow, including contrasting sentence structures and word order.

-In summary, good grammar will make your child’s work accessible to a wider audience and allow more people to enjoy your child’s writing!
+In summary, good grammar practices will improve the accessibility of your child’s work, making it understandable to a wider audience, including non-native English speakers, and allowing more people to enjoy their writing!

 Grammar boosts communication skills and academic confidence